dewell1/flexibility-modeling/tutorial-flexibility-modelling.md

 ### Constraints
 - **Technical:** Define the physical limits of power system components, such as maximum power output and ramp rates.
 - **Service Guarantee:** Ensure that flexibility resources meet specific performance and reliability standards, such as response times and availability.
-- **Economic:** Focus on minimizing operational costs and optimizing financial outcomes from managing flexibility resources.
+- **Economic:** Focus on minimizing operational costs and optimizing financial outcomes by managing flexibility resources.

 ### Resolution
 Refers to the time granularity considered for analyzing power system operations and planning.